 while crafting a storyboard that describes your proposed user experience.

-In addition to developing a storyboard, you will also have the opportunity to practice idea generation techniques with your team, and apply lessons from your user-experience analysis, which is underway simultaneously.
+In addition to developing storyboards, you will also have the opportunity to practice idea generation techniques with your team, and ( hopefully) apply lessons from your user-experience analysis, which is underway simultaneously.